 3. Business, professional and legal services

-Companies in the business, professional and legal services sector, which includes accounting, advertising, consulting, engineering, law and marketing firms, can make attractive ransomware targets.
-Many in this sector are in possession of highly sensitive data and may have the financial resources to pay large ransom demands.
+Companies in the business, professional and legal services sector, which includes accounting, advertising, consulting, engineering, marketing and law firms, can make attractive ransomware targets.
+Many in this sector are in possession of highly sensitive data and may have the financial resources to pay large ransomware demands.
 Small shops are also more likely to have outdated or lackluster cybersecurity strategies, making it relatively easy for criminals to gain access to their networks.

 In February 2021, major law firm Campbell Conroy & O'Neil said ransomware operators had accessed and encrypted files that included sensitive personal information, such as Social Security numbers and financial data.
 The high-profile trial attorneys have represented numerous Fortune 500 companies, including Boeing, Chrysler, FedEx, Home Depot, Johnson & Johnson, Liberty Mutual and Marriott International.